Yasinaslann/Miuul_DataScienceBootcamp/README.md

 # Miuul_DataScienceBootcamp
-Miuul Data Science &amp; Machine Learning Bootcamp
+## I participated in the Data Science and Machine Learning Bootcamp program organized by Miuul.
+## In this program I included the trainings I received and the projects I did.